Transport-model investigation of scaling of the number of constituent quarks and the hadronic-partonic transition in Au + Au collisions: Introduction

 \section{Introduction}

-One of the primary goals of high-energy heavy-ion collision experiments is to create and study a new state of strongly interacting matter —the Quark-Gluon Plasma (QGP)—where quarks and gluons are no longer confined inside hadrons but interact collectively through strong interactions\cite{Collins:1974ky, Heinz:2000bk, PHENIX:2004vcz, BRAHMS:2004adc, STAR:2005gfr, PHENIX:2006dpn}.
-Demonstrating the transition from normal hadronic matter to this deconfined phase is a central topic in the study of hot and dense QCD matter\cite{tHooft:1977nqb, Bzdak:2019pkr}.
-Among various experimental observables, the elliptic flow ($v_2$), defined as the second-order harmonic coefficient in the Fourier expansion of the azimuthal distribution of produced particles relative to the reaction plane,
+One of the primary goals of high-energy heavy-ion collision experiments is to create and study a new state of strongly interacting matter, the Quark-Gluon Plasma (QGP), where quarks and gluons are no longer confined inside hadrons but interact collectively through strong interactions~\cite{Collins:1974ky, Heinz:2000bk, PHENIX:2004vcz, BRAHMS:2004adc, STAR:2005gfr, PHENIX:2006dpn}.
+Demonstrating the transition from normal hadronic matter to this deconfined phase is a central topic in the study of hot and dense QCD matter~\cite{tHooft:1977nqb, Bzdak:2019pkr}.
+Among various experimental observables, the elliptic flow ($v_2$) quantifies the azimuthal anisotropy of particle emission in heavy-ion collisions.
+It is defined as the second-order harmonic coefficient in the Fourier expansion of the azimuthal distribution relative to the reaction plane:

-has proven to be a sensitive probe of the early-stage pressure gradients and the collectivity of the medium~\cite{Poskanzer:1998yz, Voloshin:2008dg}.
+where $\frac{dN}{d\phi}$ is the azimuthal distribution of produced particles, and $\phi$ and $\psi_{\rm RP}$ denote the azimuthal angle of each particle and the reaction plane, respectively.
+It has proven to be a sensitive probe of the early-stage pressure gradients and the collective behavior of the produced medium~\cite{Poskanzer:1998yz, Voloshin:2008dg}.
 A large $v_2$ signal indicates strong interactions among constituents and efficient translation of the initial geometric anisotropy into final-state momentum anisotropy.
-Moreover, the approximate scaling of $v_2$ with the number of constituent quarks (NCQ scaling) provides evidence that partonic degrees of freedom dominate the medium’s dynamics before hadronization~\cite{STAR:2005gfr, PHENIX:2004vcz, STAR:2015gge, STAR:2017kkh, Braun-Munzinger:2007edi}.
+Moreover, the approximate scaling of $v_2$ with the number of constituent quarks (NCQ scaling) provides evidence that partonic degrees of freedom dominate the medium’s dynamics before hadronization~\cite{STAR:2005gfr, PHENIX:2004vcz, STAR:2015gge, STAR:2017kkh, Braun-Munzinger:2007edi, Lu:2006qn}.